 This Barska safe is our top pick for best gun safes because its advanced security features keep unwanted visitors out without making authorized access tough.
 It can store up to 30 fingerprints, making it a good choice for storage in a commercial setting, and its batteries last a full year.

 Its design is approved by the Department of Justice, so you can trust that it’s tamper-resistant.
-And at only 13 pounds, it’s easy to mount to the wall, to your floor, or to leave on a shelf for storing your firearms safely.
+It's easy to mount to the wall, to your floor, or to leave on a shelf for storing your firearms safely.

 And a gun-strut door gives you access to your gun, though reviewers stated that the door isn’t as whisper-quiet as the company touts.